 How much to apply

 This varies a lot, and depends upon which cream, gel, or spray you have.
-Read the instructions that came inside the packet of your medicine for more details.
+Read the instructions that are inside the packet of your medicine for more details.

 Sensitivity to light